 Part of this berry ice cube recipe stemmed from my over zealous berry buying at the farmer's market recently.
 Lately the strawberries have been reinventing the color red.
 I couldn't pass them up this week and then I saw one basket of lone blueberries left in a sea of red and had to grab them too.
 No berry left behind.

 You can mix whatever fruit you like, but blueberries and strawberries are such a good match and they fit very nicely in the ice cube trays.
 You may need to cut the strawberries in half.
 I added a mint leaf to each and even included lime juice in some.

-Can you even imagine the uses of these festive ice cubes?
+So many uses for these festive ice cubes.
 Sure there's sparkling water, but what about lemonade and ice tea.
 Better still, how about dropping those bad boys in with some vodka and soda?
 The possibilities are endless.